-- 1. Describe and discuss the major topics of chemometrics and information theory. - 2.
-Explain the operational principles of X-ray photoelectron spectroscopy (XPS) instrumentation and discuss methods and factors of significance to the meaningful interpretation of XPS spectra. - 3.
-Describe the principles of electron microscopy including scanning and transmission electron microscopy - 4.
-Provide an account of advanced methods and instrumentation for mass spectrometry, including fast instruments (quadrupole and time-of-flight), Fourier transform instruments, the use of specialized ion sources (matrix assisted laser desorption ionisation), secondary ion mass spectrometry, and interfacing to chromatography. - 5.
-Discuss the properties of light at an interface, absorption and scattering processes and advanced spectroscopic techniques that rely on these phenomena. - 6.
-Access, select, critically read, interpret and evaluate scientific literature. - 7.
-Create a thoughtful, seminar-style, oral presentation on current trends in a particular area of analytical chemistry research and development, which includes a critical review of the field. - 8.
-Write a major critical review paper on a topic of current research interest in analytical chemistry. - 9.
-Ask meaningful questions following presentations (e.g. about specific content, future directions, other applications and technologies that may be possible or more well suited for a given application, etc.). - 10.
-Write a research proposal on an original research idea
+- 1. Provide an account of advanced methods and instrumentation for mass spectrometry. - 2.
+Describe and discuss the major topics of chemometrics. - 3.
+Describe the principles of electrochemistry - 4.
+Explain the operational principles of X-ray photoelectron spectroscopy (XPS) instrumentation and discuss methods and factors of significance to the meaningful interpretation of XPS spectra. - 5.
+Describe the principles of electron microscopy including scanning and transmission electron microscopy - 6.
+Discuss the properties of light at an interface, absorption and scattering processes and advanced spectroscopic techniques that rely on these phenomena. - 7.
+Access, select, critically read, interpret and evaluate scientific literature. - 8.
+Create a thoughtful, seminar-style, oral presentations on operating principles of an advaned analytical method and describe and discuss its application in a recent scientific journal article. - 9.
+Ask meaningful questions following presentations (e.g. about specific content, future directions, other applications and technologies that may be possible or more well suited for a given application, etc.) and perform effective peer assessments. - 10.
+Apply knowledge of advanced analytical instrumentation to social justice